tomasherceg/dotvvm-docs/Controls/bootstrap/StyleDecorator/control.md

-Renders inner element with styles.
+Decorates inner elements with properties or/and Bootstrap classes.